MogilenkoLabVUMC/Gama_Vivian_DRP1_bulkRNAseq/docs/SETUP.md

 ## Prerequisites
 - Docker installed and running
 - [scbio-dock v0.5.1](https://github.com/tony-zhelonkin/scbio-docker/tree/v0.5.1) docker image built and available
+- project specific branch of [RNAseq-toolkit](https://github.com/tony-zhelonkin/RNAseq-toolkit/tree/dev-GVDRP1) initialized as a submodule (dev-GVDRP1 branch ensures the pre-production state of external RNAseq scripts is frozen at the state the main analysis was performed for future reproducibility)
 - VS Code with Dev Containers extension
 - SSH keys configured for GitHub access (to clone the RNAseq-toolkit submodule)